Do You Have the Mindset of a Minimalist? Take the quiz below to find out how to declutter your home.

 What’s the worst thing that could happen if I let this go?
 Could I live with that?

-When is the last time I used or wore this?
+When was this used or worn last?
 Why is this?
 (If it’s been longer than a year it usually goes!)

 Is this genuinely useful in my life or could someone else have better use of it?